lindeer/llama-cpp/README.md

 ## Notes

-native_assets_cli has beaking chanings since >0.1.0, and is not compatible with Dart >=3.2.
+native_assets_cli has beaking chanings since >0.1.0, and is not compatible with Dart 3.2, however, it could run with Dart 3.1.5.